Special pricing on Purchases image

 Today my art practice is both deliberate and unstructured.
 In the process of laying down layer upon layer of thick paint with a pallet knife or towel, I discover the life of the painting.
 My intuitive, unrestrained approach to art making allows the subject organically to reveal itself.
 There is something magical – and terrifying – about avoiding a specific plan when starting an abstract piece and letting the work reveal itself in its own way and time.

-The two primary energizers for my creative expression are emotional reactions to life events (e.g., romance . . . or the lack thereof . . . and the American political scene), and the fascinating, intricate abstract design found in nature.
+The two primary energizers for my creative expression are emotional reactions to life events, and the fascinating, intricate abstract design found in nature.
 Both life events and nature require focus, respect and passionate expression.

 Reconnecting with art making after a protracted separation, I recognize myself now not as an artist whose visual expression has lain fallow for years, rather as one who has so much more to say without using a word.